hzbu820/CS595-Final-Project/backend/README.md

 This package exposes the /upload and /verify endpoints required by the front-end flows.
 It stores JSON event payloads on disk (or any pluggable storage provider) and returns deterministic hashes and pseudo-CIDs.

-## Quick Start
-1. cd backend
-2.
-pm install
-3. Copy .env.example to .env and update values
-4.
-pm run dev to start the watcher server on port 4000

 ## Folder Layout
 - src/server.ts – Express bootstrap and dependency wiring